joseeden/joeden/docs/005-Cybersecurity/010-Digital-Forensics/005-Digital-Forensics.md

   - Challenge:
     - Public signatures can be spoofed, complicating attribution.

+### Mobile Forensics

+Mobile device forensics involves the investigation and analysis of digital evidence stored on mobile devices, such as smartphones, tablets, and other portable electronics.

+- Prevent wirelesss communications
+- Enable airplane mode
+- Faraday bag/cage
+- Keep devices charged to preserve battery

+Analysis:

+- GPS Tagging - when/where pictures and videos taken
+- Social media posts

 ### Embedded Devices Forensics

 Embedded devices are specialized computer systems found in various objects, both personal and industrial.

-- CombineS hardware and software to perform specific functions.
+- Combines hardware and software to perform specific functions.
 - Connects to cloud services for data storage and added features.

 Examples of Embedded Devices: